eccles/whome/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | bash -s -- --to ${BIN}
 ```

-and then checking that just is available:
+and then checking that 'just' is available:

 ```bash
 which just     # should return ~/bin/just